tableau/TabPy/docs/server-config.md

 per line separated by single space.
 For username only ASCII characters are supported.
 Usernames are case-insensitive.

-Passwords in the password file are hashed with PBKDF2, [see source code for implementation details](../tabpy-server/tabpy_server/handlers/util.py).
+Passwords in the password file are hashed with PBKDF2.
+[See source code for implementation details](../tabpy-server/tabpy_server/handlers/util.py).

 **It is highly recommended to restrict access to the password file